dr-leo/pandaSDMX/doc/walkthrough.rst

 2. Investigate *what data is available*.
       Using :mod:`pandaSDMX`, download the catalogue of data flows available from the data provider and select a data flow for further inspection.
 3. Understand *what form* the data comes in.
-      Using :mod:`pandaSDMX`, download structure and metadata on the selected data flow and the data it contains, including the data structure definition, concepts, codelists and content constraints.
+     Download structure and other metadata on the selected data flow and the data it contains, including the data structure definition, concepts, codelists and content constraints.
-4. Decide *what data is required*.
+4. Decide *what data points you need* from the dataflow.
-      Using :mod:`pandaSDMX`, analyze the structural metadata, by directly inspecting objects or converting them to :mod:`pandas` types.
+      Analyze the structural metadata, by directly inspecting objects or converting them to :mod:`pandas` types.
 5. Download the actual data.
       Using :mod:`pandaSDMX`, specify the needed portions of the data from the data flow by constructing a selection ('key') of series and a period/time range.
       Then, retrieve the data using :meth:`Request.get`.
 6. Analyze or manipulate the data.
-      Convert to :mod:`pandas` types using :meth:`pandasmdx.message.Message.to_pandas` or, equivalently, :func:`pandasdmx.api.to_pandas`
-      and use the result in further Python code.
+      Convert to :mod:`pandas` types using :meth:`~pandasmdx.message.Message.to_pandas` (or, equivalently, the top level function :func:`~pandasdmx.to_pandas`) and use the result in further Python code.